 Medical Malpractice FAQ

 The attorneys at Moody Law can answer your questions if you are looking to learn more about medical malpractice litigation.
-A lawyer from our Lakeland, Winter Haven, and Bartow-area law firm can review your case and advise you of your rights and represent you in claims for medical malpractice.
+A lawyer from our law firm serving Central Florida and Polk County, including Lakeland, Bartow, Winter Haven, and Haines City, can review your case and advise you of your rights and represent you in claims for medical malpractice.
 In Florida there are specialized legal requirements that must be followed before filing a medical malpractice claim or case.
 We can explain your legal rights to you in a concise and comprehensible manner.
 We hope that this list of frequently asked questions can serve as a good starting point in your research of medical malpractice litigation.
 If you would like to schedule a free, no-obligation consultation and case review, we urge you to contact a medical malpractice lawyer from our firm today.
 Over the years, Mr. Moody has gained an enormous amount of experience in representing medical malpractice claimants that has translated into success.
 We can help ensure that your legal rights are protected if you or someone you love has suffered at the hands of a negligent care provider.

 - What is medical malpractice?

 - Who can file a medical malpractice lawsuit?

 - Can I file a medical malpractice claim if I have signed a consent form?

 - Do I need a medical malpractice lawyer?